 Alston & Bird represented plaintiff 172 Madison (NY) LLC in the litigation.

-This advisory is published by Alston & Bird LLP’s Global Finance practice area to provide a summary of significant developments to our clients and friends.
+This advisory is published by Alston & Bird LLP’s Finance practice area to provide a summary of significant developments to our clients and friends.
 It is intended to be informational and does not constitute legal advice regarding any specific situation.
 This material may also be considered attorney advertising under court rules of certain jurisdictions.